martinboers/plcnext-book/src/ch01-01-ip-address.md

 ### Use `netnames`

 Netnames is a utility from Phoenix Contact that assists with the management of [Profinet][profinet] devices.
-Netnames is available for Linux 64 bit and [Windows][netnames-win] operating systems.
+Netnames is available for [Linux 64 bit][netnames-linux] and [Windows][netnames-win] operating systems.
 The remainder of this section uses the Linux version of Netnames.

 By default, each PLCnext Control acts as a Profinet device, and so can be assigned an IP address using `netnames`.